Decidim 0.28.4

 Decidim has 2 main types of objects through which content is provided.
 These are Participatory Spaces and Components.

-A participatory space is the first level, currently there are 5 officially supported: Participatory Processes, Assemblies, Consultations, Conferences and Initiatives.
+A participatory space is the first level, currently there are 5 officially supported: Participatory Processes, Assemblies, Conferences and Initiatives.
 For each participatory process there will correspond a collection type and a "single item" type.

 The previous example uses the collection type for participatory processes.
-You can try assemblies, conferences, consultations or initiatives for the others.
+You can try assemblies, conferences, or initiatives for the others.
 Note that each collection can implement their own filter and order types with different properties.

 As an example for a single item query, you can run: